linuxcaffe/tw-agenda-hook/README.md

 ### Advantages

 Without this extension, tasks can be sorted by due OR sched OR until OR wait, and the user has to choose which ONE of these dates to use as a primary sort.
 This forces the user to apply hard-due-dates (for example) where a sched:date might be more accurate.
-Similarly, with this extension, users can assign ONLY a wait:date, or an until:date, and those tasks will be shown in chronological sequence, along with tasks that might have only a due:date or sched:date.
+Similarly, with this extension, users can assign just a wait:date, or an until:date, or any combination, and those tasks will be shown in chronological sequence, along with tasks that might have only a due:date or sched:date.

 ### Benefits